Utah Nursing Home Sexual Assault Lawyers

 Find out how a Utah nursing home sexual assault attorney can help by contacting us for a free case evaluation.
 Call (801) 997-5019 or contact us online today.

-Recognizing the Signs of Sexual Assault
+Identifying the Signs of Sexual Assault in Nursing Homes

 Unfortunately, sexual assault may go unreported in nursing homes for many reasons.
 These reasons include fear of retaliation by victims who may worry about facing further mistreatment or being ignored.
 Perpetrators often hold positions of power or authority over residents, which can intimidate victims and discourage them from coming forward.